h1dr0nn/adb-compass/ROADMAP.md

 Potential features not included in the initial scope:

-- [ ] Wireless ADB support
-- [ ] Device logcat viewer
-- [ ] App uninstall / manage installed apps
-- [ ] Screenshot and screen recording tools
+- [x] Screenshot and screen recording tools (Phase 5)
+- [ ] Touch event forwarding for screen mirroring
 - [ ] Automation and scripting support
+- [ ] Cross-platform build validation (Windows / macOS / Linux)
+- [ ] Plugin/extension system
+- [ ] Cloud sync for settings and preferences

 ---